Meet the partner:

 Can you shortly introduce yourself and your role in the HyInHeat project?

-How did CELSA Nordic get involved in the HyInHeat project?
+How did 7 Steel get involved in the HyInHeat project?

-How do you see the added value of HyInHeat for CELSA Nordic?
+How do you see the added value of HyInHeat for 7 Steel?

-What is the role of CELSA Nordic in the HyInHeat project?
+What is the role of 7 Steel in the HyInHeat project?

-CELSA Nordic is the coordinator of the Work Package 6 (Demonstration of hydrogen heating solutions in steel production processes).
-At the same time, CELSA Nordic is one of the use cases for the steel sector inside the project.
-They are going to demonstrate the retrofit on a ladle preheating with H2/O2 combustion.
-The combustion system will be provided by LINDE.
-In this demonstrator, the Barcelona Supercomputing Center (BSC) will perform Computational Fluid Dynamic simulations (CFD Simulations), in order to study and understand the new combustion process and the behavior of the flame.
-On the other hand, RHI & RWTH-GHI will carry out chemical/mineralogical tests on the refractory, to study the impact of the new combustions to the current refractory configuration.
+7 Steel Nordic leads Work Package 6, which focuses on the demonstration of hydrogen heating solutions in steel production processes.
+The company also serves as an industrial use case, demonstrating ladle preheating using H₂/O₂ combustion.
+This demonstration will be carried out in close collaboration with other HyInHeat partners.
+The Barcelona Supercomputing Center (BSC) will perform Computational Fluid Dynamic simulations (CFD simulations), to study and understand the hydrogen combustion process and the behavior of the flame.
+Furthermore, RHI and RWTH-GHI will carry out chemical and mineralogical tests on the refractory, to study the impact of the use of hydrogen on the refractory material.

 What do you hope to achieve by the end of the project?